GriGiu/adminer/README.md

 # grigiu/adminer

 [Adminer](https://www.adminer.org/) is a full-featured database management tool for the web.
 It is a lightweight alternative to setting up phpMyAdmin.
 This is a [Docker](https://www.docker.com/) image that eases setup.

-This images is based on Debian Strecht
+This images is based on Debian Stretch-slim

 ![](http://www.adminer.org/static/designs/hever/screenshot.png)